parosen/Geo-SInC/EarthScope2023/3.1_Preparing_InSAR_data_for_modeling/README.md

 # Preparing InSAR data for modeling

-2022 InSAR Processing and Time-Series Analysis for Geophysical Applications: ISCE, ARIA-Tools, and MintPy

-Instructors: Heresh Fattahi, Eric Fielding, Gareth Funning, Alex Lewandowski, Franz Meyer, Paul Rosen, Simran Sangha, Forrest William, Zhang Yunjun

-TA’s: Niloufar Abolfathian, Becca Bussard, Brett Buzzanga, Emre Havazali

-ISCE Version: v2.6

-MintPy Version: v1.4.1

 InSAR processing is only the starting point for a geophysical analysis of surface deformation.
-In order to use our unwrapped interferograms to constrain geophysical models, we need to consider a couple of things: the number of datapoints and the satellite line-of-sight vector.
+In order to use our unwrapped interferograms to constrain geophysical models, we need to consider a couple of things: the number of data points and the satellite line-of-sight vector.

 ## Downsampling InSAR data with a quadtree decomposition